akrzemi1/papers/notes/contracts_explained.md

 Any contract declaration divides code into two parts: the "before" and the "after".
 A contract declaration is an information: if the predicate can be determined to be `false` at a given point in time, it means that the code before the contract declaration has a bug.
 The bug does not have to be *immediately* before contract declaration: it can be far away, but still *before*.
+Passing an invalid argument to a function is not necessarily a bug itself: it is a symptom of a bug that may be somewhere else.

 Analogies to mathematical axioms